mozilla/addons/docs/server/push_duty/index.md

 - create a new release document for the next push hero (see [release docs](./release-docs))
 - update the topic of the AMO Matrix channel and the #remora slack channel to include the handle of next week's push hero (see :doc:`remora <./remora>`)

-## Push Runbook

-This section will outline the steps to take for specific actions that you might need to perform before, during and/or after a push.
-The push runbook is a living document and should be updated as needed.
-Please reference it in the push notes for each push.

 ## Runbooks

 This section will outline the steps to take for specific actions that you might need to perform before, during and/or after a push.
 The push runbook is a living document and should be updated as needed.
 Please reference it in the push notes for each push.
 As well as in the above push duty document.